Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

   this.aboutMe = function() {                             // method aboutMe()
     console.log("Hello, I'm " + this.color + " and aged " + this.age);
   }

+cats[1].greet();          //  "Hello, I'm Sam"
+cats[1].aboutMe();        //  "Hello, I'm white and aged 2"
 ```

 The constructor function above sets some properties of Cat, then it adds two methods, "greet()" and "aboutMe()".
-These are written as unnamed or anonymous functions, but really they are effectively named: they are preserved in Cat.greet and Cat.aboutme.
+These are written as unnamed or anonymous functions, but really they do have an effective name: they are preserved in Cat.greet() and Cat.aboutme().

 It's useful to be completely comfortable with unnamed functions: